Menu

 Tips

 • Experiment with different laptop weights before you decide.
-To get a sense of how it feels to carry around a laptop, find several books of varying weights between three and seven pounds.
+To get a sense of how it feels to carry around a laptop, find several books of varying weights between 3 and 7 pounds.
 Carry each book around in a bag or backpack to get a sense of your ideal laptop weight.
-Seven pounds may not sound like a lot, but lugging a seven-pound laptop around all day could wear on anyone.
+While 7 pounds may not sound like a lot, lugging a 7-pound laptop around all day could wear on anyone.
 Do some experimenting to find the right laptop weight for you.
 Your shoulders will thank you later.

 • When you turn your laptop on for the first time, run system updates before doing anything else.
 All computer operating systems rely on regular updates in order to defend against new and ongoing security threats.
 It’s best to bring your new laptop up to speed with the latest virus definitions and bug fixes right away.
 Resist the urge to start personalizing your laptop the moment you open the box.
 Safety first!